IBM/Train-Custom-Speech-Model/cmd/README.md

 7. Submit a new voice recording to transcribe to text, using both of your custom language and acoustic models.
    - transcribe.py

 The python programs use the package *requests*.
 You can install by:

 ```bash
 pip install requests
 ```

-To run the python programs, please set the following environment variables:
+To run the Python programs, please set the following environment variables:

 ```bash
 export USERNAME=apikey